Help with international payments

 Checklist:

-Ensure that the payer has used the correct payment details.
-See the item above “This is what you need to give the sender”.
+Make sure the payer has used the correct payment information.
+See the item above “What you need to provide the sender with”.

 The rate used for a payment request will depend on the time and date at which the exchange takes place.